Quynah/ape-lang/packages/ape/README.md

 ---

-## Status: v1.0.3
+## Status: v1.0.5

-Ape v1.0.3 is a stability release with critical control flow bug fixes and comprehensive testing guarantees documentation.
+**Ape v1.0.5 is the standalone runtime release with full execution engine and native stdlib.**

 **Author:** David Van Aelst